awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 + Windows Server 2019 Full
 + Windows Server 2019 Core

+### Task CPU architecture<a name="fargate-task-cpu-architecture"></a>

+There are 2 architectures available for the Amazon ECS task definition, ARM and X86\_64\.

+When you run Windows containers on Fargate, you must have an X86\_64 CPU architecture\.

+When you run Linux containers om Fargate, you can use the X86\_64 CPU architecture, or the ARM64 architecture for your ARM\-based applications\.
+For more information, see [Working with 64\-bit ARM workloads on Amazon ECS](ecs-arm64.md)\.

 ### Task CPU and memory<a name="fargate-tasks-size"></a>

 Amazon ECS task definitions for Fargate require that you specify CPU and memory at the task level\.
 Although you can also specify CPU and memory at the container level for Fargate tasks, this is optional\.
 Most use cases are satisfied by only specifying these resources at the task level\.
 The table below shows the valid combinations of task\-level CPU and memory\.